carbon-language/carbon-lang/docs/design/generics/appendix-witness.md

 -   They can support separate compilation even with compile-time dispatch.

 However, it can be a challenge to implement some features of a generic system with witness tables.
-This leads to either limitations on the generic system or additional runtime overhead.
+This leads to limitations on the generic system, additional runtime overhead, or both.

 Swift uses witness tables for both static and dynamic dispatch, accepting both limitations and overhead.
 Carbon and Rust only use witness tables for dynamic